Getting Started#

 • This file contains the definitions that impact the workflow behavior.

-• It changes workflow behavior with parameters such as job limitations, remote_dependencies and retrials.
+• It changes workflow behavior with parameters such as job limitations, remote_dependencies and retries.

 • It extends autosubmit functionalities with parameters such as wrappers and mail notification.